Fxztam/FormsWebSocketBasic/README.md

 <img src="http://www.fmatz.com/WS-Forms-final.gif"/>

+( Try this link "www.fmatz.com/WS-Forms-final.gif" for the full movie. )

 ## Known issues

 The flow above is important, errors due to deviations from the flow must be remedied by restarting.